-By Dan Morris – SEO Consultant, The Munn Group
+By Dan Morris – SEO Consultant

 When encountering a new client wanting to drive more traffic from search engines, we are always tasked with figuring out whether it makes sense to revamp old pages or create new ones.